Oregon

 - Right to delete personal information: You can request deletion of your personal data held by a controller, subject to certain exceptions.
 This is the most commonly exercised right under the OCPA, according to enforcement reports[8].

 - Right to opt out of data sales: You can opt out of the sale of your personal data, targeted advertising, and profiling used for decisions with legal or similarly significant effects.
-Businesses must recognize universal opt-out signals, making this process easier[7].
+Businesses will be required to recognize universal opt-out signals starting in 2026, making this process easier[7].

 - Right to correct inaccurate data: You can request that controllers correct inaccurate or outdated information they have about you[7].